 Financial Compensation for Birth Injury Claims

 Children with Erb’s palsy require medical care and specialized services that can be costly.
 These expenses can continue throughout the child’s life.
-Any of the following expenses can be taken into consideration when totaling your damages and should be used a base for how much you should be asking to be compensated for:
+Any of the following expenses can be taken into consideration when totaling your damages and should be used a base for how much you should ask to be compensated for:

 - Hospital visits, surgeries, and prescriptions